-For instance, if you want people to upload an image of themselves to be stored with their emergency contact information, you can add the File Upload form field.
+For instance, if you want people to upload an image of themselves to be stored with their emergency contact information, you can add a File Upload form field.

-You can also click on a field and drag it to rearrange the order on your emergency contact information form, so it looks exactly the way you want.
+You can also click on a field and drag it up or down to rearrange the order of your emergency contact information form, so it looks exactly the way you want.